Alluxio/alluxio/docs/en/contributor/Building-Alluxio-From-Source.md

 ## Introduction

 This guide describes how to clone the Alluxio repository, compile the source code, and run tests in your environment.

-- Required software
+**Required software:**

 - [Java 8 installed on your system](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html)
 - [Maven 3.3.9 or later](http://maven.apache.org/download.cgi)
 - [Git](https://git-scm.org/downloads)